Variational Quantum Eigensolver: A Comparative Analysis of Classical and Quantum Optimizer Methods: Variational Quantum Eigensolver for Ising model

-\textit{Ansatz preparation}: To pick out a good ansatz, an essential condition that must be satisfied is that the space spanned by the ansatz contains the desired state to extremize the objective function, more details can be found in Ref.~\cite{fedorov2021vqemethodshortsurvey}.
+\textit{Ansatz preparation}: To select a good ansatz, an essential condition that must be satisfied is that the space spanned by the ansatz contains the desired state that extremizes the objective function, more details can be found in Ref.~\cite{fedorov2021vqemethodshortsurvey}.
 An obvious one is a generic ansatz spread over all Hilbert space, a quantum circuit for that kind of ansatz is usually generated by multi-control-$U_3({\boldsymbol\theta})$ gates so that all problems could be ultimately settled without ansatz concern.
-Nevertheless, that is not the end of the story, the computation cost of such a multi-control-$U_3({\boldsymbol\theta})$ gate is extremely high and even unfeasible when deployed on the NISQ device.
+However, that is not the end of the story, the computation cost of such a multi-control-$U_3({\boldsymbol\theta})$ gate is extremely high and even unfeasible when deployed on the NISQ device.
 As a consequence, an initial crucial step in VQE is to find an ansatz that is expressive enough to capture the important features of the wavefunction but also efficient enough to be optimized using optimization techniques.
-In this article, we employ the approach that excavates up symmetries and physical properties of the physical system to guide the design of the ansatz respecting those symmetries, which helps us considerably reduce the number of training parameters and circuit depth needed in a theoretically speculative way, thereby improving the efficiency of the optimization.
+In this work, we employ the approach that excavates up symmetries and physical properties of the physical system to guide the design of the ansatz respecting those symmetries .
+This substantially reduces the number of training parameters and circuit depth needed in a theoretically speculative way, thereby improving the efficiency of the optimization.
 There are also other methods that use a hierarchical ansatz, where the circuit is divided into layers and each layer is optimized independently, and also use machine learning to automatically generate the quantum circuit \cite{Grant_2018,doi:10.1126/science.aag2302}.

-\textit{Measurement:} To read off information from the wave function to estimate the expectation value of the Hamiltonian, apart from the standard basis measurement where each qubit in the output state is measured in the computational basis, the measurement scheme is manifestly came up with is a unitary transformation to the diagonal basis of observable operators in the Hamiltonian, typically defined by tensor products of Pauli operators, such as X, Y, and Z. Almost all Hamiltonians of interest are Hermitian and able to decompose in terms of Pauli strings.